 Tired of Etsy fees?
+Worried about a boycott of Etsy due to problematic products?
 Here’s how to use your own website with your Etsy store to nurture customers to buy on your website (without getting in trouble with Etsy.)
-And, also, why you should consider remaining on Etsy!

 SquareSpace and WordPress website platforms for commerce are widely used, well-established and reasonably affordable.
+We use WordPress for all our own e-commerce stores (and this website.)
 We wax poetic about using SquareSpace all the time.
+Shopify is problematic for SEO and other reasons, so we don’t recommend that typically.

 SquareSpace is super easy to use, robust, with email and commerce options that add on to their products.
 We detail a comparison between SquareSpace and WordPress, the two platforms here.

-• For clients that use it well, Etsy can be an additional place to sell goods.
+- For clients that use it well, Etsy can be an additional place to sell goods besides their own sites

 We talk about marketing as a whole – your distribution channels might be direct (online, your own site) through a brick and mortar retailer, through an online marketplace like Etsy or others – these, together make for a powerful place to sell your goods.
 The 4Ps of marketing: product, price, PLACE and promotion – Etsy serves the latter two but of course, place.

-Ways to move Etsy buyers deeper into your fold:
+Ways to move Etsy buyers deeper into your fold if you’re staying on Etsy:

 As them to subscribe to your email list – this is algorithm-free (and there are tricks to getting into their priority inbox)